William Francis Plummer

 Plummer managed in the Seattle Mariners' farm system in 1980-1981 and 1984-mid 1988.
 He was the bullpen coach of the Mariners in 1982 and 1983 and the 3rd base coach from mid-1988 to 1991.
 He then managed the Mariners in 1992.
 They had a very disappointing season that year, coming close to losing 100 games, and he was dismissed at the end of the season, to be replaced by Lou Piniella.

 After being the Colorado Rockies' bullpen coach in 1993 and 1994, Plummer managed the Jacksonville Suns in the Detroit Tigers' chain in 1995 and part of 1996.
 Moving to the independent leagues, Plummer managed in the Western Baseball League from 1997 to 2001.
-He managed in the Arizona Diamondbacks' chain from 2002 to 2008 and in 2009 became the Diamondbacks' Minor League Catching Coordinator, a postition he held through 2012 before returning to the dugout as a manager.
+He managed in the Arizona Diamondbacks' chain from 2002 to 2008 and in 2009 became the Diamondbacks' Minor League Catching Coordinator, a position he held through 2012 before returning to the dugout as a manager, a final season at the helm of the Visalia Rawhide in 2013.
+He resumed catching coordinator duties after the year until 2017, and currently works as hitting and catching coach for the summer league Redding Colt 45s.

 |Seattle Mariners Manager